sijuswamy/KTU-Maths-Updation/GAMAT301.md

 - **Algorithm Design**: Stochastic processes help design algorithms that optimize under uncertain conditions, such as in optimization problems with random variables.
 - **Machine Learning**: Many machine learning algorithms use stochastic processes to model data with inherent uncertainty or to explore probabilistic patterns.
-- **Networking and Systems**: Modeling network traffic, system reliability, and performance metrics often involves stochastic processes to predict and optimize system behavior.
+- **Networking and Systems**: Modelling network traffic, system reliability, and performance metrics often involves stochastic processes to predict and optimize system behaviour.

 **Importance in Computer Science:**

 Stochastic processes provide a rigorous framework for:
 - Predicting and optimizing systems under uncertainty.
-- Simulating complex systems and analyzing their behavior.
+- Simulating complex systems and analysing their behaviour.
 - Making informed decisions in algorithm design and optimization.

 Understanding stochastic processes equips computer science students with essential tools to tackle real-world problems involving randomness and uncertainty, making it indispensable in their professional toolkit.